 We calculate

 as well as

-In the second equation we used the $(1,2)$ component of the differential equation for $\Psi^l$ and in the fourth equation we used the differentiated boundary condition.
-Now $\Gamma$ and the first term on the left hand side of (\ref{f12terms}) cancel out because of the differentiated boundary condition, $IV$ cancels out the third term on the LHS of (\ref{firsteqncomp}).
-Moreover, we have at $t=0$
+In the second equation, we used the $(1,2)$ component of the differential equation for $\Psi^l$ and in the fourth equation, we used the differentiated boundary condition.
+Now $I$ and the first term on the left hand side of (\ref{f12terms}) cancel out because of the differentiated boundary condition, $V$ cancels out the third term on the left hand side of (\ref{firsteqncomp}).
+Moreover, at $t=0$, we have

-Combining all of this and noting that $E=\zeta$ on $\partial D$ we are left with, again at $t=0$,
+Combining all of this and noting that $E=\zeta$ on $\partial D$, we are left with, again at $t=0$,

-We now proceed to calculate the term $I+III$.
-Using the induction hypothesis and changing the order of summation we deduce at $t=0$
+We now proceed to calculate the term $II+IV$.
+Using the induction hypothesis and changing the order of summation, we deduce at $t=0$